Larry Talbot: Wolf Man (2025)

 In May 2020, Ryan Gosling was cast as Wolf Man for an upcoming reboot of the titular character.
 Lauren Shuker Blum and Rebecca Angelo co-wrote the script, from an original story pitched by Gosling.
-In 2023, Gosling was announced as having been replaced by Christopher Abbott as the character Blake Lovell with Zac Chandler portraying a younger Blake.
+In 2023, Gosling was announced as having been replaced by Christopher Abbott as the character, renamed Blake Lovell, with Zac Chandler portraying a younger Blake.
 Leigh Whannell directs the film.
-The werewolves depicted in this film resemble a nearly hairless version of Larry Talbot's werewolf form.
+The werewolves depicted in this film differentiate from the original Universal concept due to their lack of hair and other conventionally canine features, their ability to retain some level of self-awareness despite lack of control over their primal instincts, and their vulnerability to being killed without special means such as silver.